Concentration Bounds Reference¶

 Estimator: sample mean

 Same formula as Bernstein, but uses the machine-discovered variance from --stochastic-tune instead of a user-declared variance.
-The tuned variance is a rigorous upper confidence bound, so the bound remains valid.
+When the test declares bounds, the tuned variance is a distribution-free upper confidence bound (Maurer-Pontil), so the resulting guarantee is \(\text{failure\_prob} + \text{confidence}\) (the UCB's own failure budget, \(10^{-8}\) by default).
+See Tune Mode.

 Sub-Gaussian¶